Asbestos Related Mesothelioma

-The Resources and Tools You Need to Brave the Devastating Diagnosis of Mesothelioma
+The Information You Need to Brave the Devastating Diagnosis of Mesothelioma

 Shock, disbelief, anger, helplessness.
 You will confront at least one, if not all of these emotions when first learning of your own mesothelioma diagnosis or that of someone you love.
 1-800-LAW-FIRM understands the life-altering consequences and suffering a diagnosis of mesothelioma causes, not only for the patient, but for their family as well.

 We’ve learned from those who endured the complexities of a mesothelioma diagnosis what knowledge and tools they wish they had when they first received the news.
 This resource center is the outcome of their invaluable input and recommendations.

 - What is Mesothelioma?

 Founder's Spotlight: Mesothelioma

 Malignant mesothelioma is a rare, aggressive cancer that affects the cells of the mesothelium tissue that lines several body cavities and most often affects the lungs, abdomen and heart.

 The most common types are pleural and peritoneal and they represent approximately 95% of all mesothelioma diagnoses.
 Pleural is the most commonly occurring form and it attacks the lining of the lungs.
 Peritoneal is the second most common and it develops in the peritoneal membrane that lines the cavity of the abdomen.
 Testicular mesothelioma is very rare and only a few hundred patients have been diagnosed with this form of mesothelioma.

 Q: How many patients are diagnosed with some type of mesothelioma annually?